-- We rely on a significant number of third-party manufacturers and suppliers for our instrument and cartridges, which reliance has created and may continue to create delays due to the complexity of our manufacturing lines and supply chain, as well as exposure to manufacturing and supply limitations or interruptions and quality and quantity issues. - If the EUA for the Talis One COVID-19 Test System is revoked or the emergency declaration is terminated, we will be unable to sell this product in the near future and will be required to pursue 510(k) clearance or other marketing authorization, which will likely be a lengthy and expensive process. - We may be unable to validate our manufacturing for the Talis One instrument and cartridges at scale, which may impact our ability to start and/or complete our post-authorization clinical evaluation study required by the EUA for the Talis One COVID-19 Test System, as well as impact our ability to support our research and development pipeline. - If we change the design of the Talis One instrument and/or cartridge to improve manufacturability at scale, we may need to obtain new FDA authorization for our Talis One COVID-19 Test System. - The EUA for our Talis One COVID-19 Test System may be revoked or may terminate at the conclusion of the public health emergency, and we may not be able to obtain marketing authorization for additional assays, which would adversely affect our business, financial condition and results of operations. - We have no or limited experience in developing, marketing and commercializing diagnostic platforms and tests, and we are continuing to evaluate the sales model for the Talis One system which may make it difficult to evaluate the success of our business and to assess our future viability. - We have commenced selling the Antigen Tests and are investigating other third-party product opportunities to generate revenue which could divert focus from commercializing our own product, the Talis One system. - The COVID-19 pandemic has and could continue to materially adversely affect our business, financial condition and results of operations. - If our products do not perform as expected, including due to errors, defects or reliability issues, our reputation and market acceptance of our products could be harmed, and our operating results, reputation and business will suffer. - · We may be unable to manage our growth effectively, which could make it difficult to execute our business strategy. - Our commercial success could be compromised if our customers do not receive coverage and adequate reimbursement for our products. - Modifications to our marketed products may require new EUAs, 510(k) clearances, PMA approvals, or other marketing authorizations, or may require us to cease marketing or recall the modified products until clearances, approvals or other marketing authorizations are obtained.
-If we are not able to obtain, maintain, defend or enforce patent and other intellectual property protection for products, or if the scope of the patent and other intellectual property protection obtained is not sufficiently broad, our competitors could develop and commercialize products and technology similar or identical to ours, which could have a material adverse effect on our competitive position, business, financial conditions, results of operations and prospects. - Some of our intellectual property has been discovered through government funded programs and thus may be subject to federal regulations such as "march-in" rights, certain reporting requirements and a preference for U.S.-based companies, and compliance with such regulations may limit our exclusive rights and our ability to contract with non-U.S. manufacturers. - We have incurred significant losses since our inception, and we anticipate that we will continue to incur losses for the foreseeable future, which could harm our future business prospects. - We may need to raise additional capital to fund our existing operations, further develop our diagnostic platform, commercialize new products and expand our operations.
+- We have realigned our business strategy from primarily responding to the COVID-19 pandemic with our Talis One COVID-19 Test System to focusing on women's health and STI assays, including CT/NG, which will require pursuing marketing authorization through the FDA's standard 510(k) clearance process.
+We may not be able to obtain marketing authorization for these assays, which would adversely affect our business, financial condition and results of operations. - We will likely need to raise additional capital to fund our existing operations, further develop our diagnostic platform, commercialize new products, and expand our operations. - We rely on a significant number of third-party manufacturers and suppliers for our instrument and cartridges, which reliance has created and may continue to create delays due to the complexity of our manufacturing lines and supply chain, as well as exposure to manufacturing and supply limitations or interruptions and quality and quantity issues. - We may be unable to validate our manufacturing for the Talis One instrument and cartridges at scale, which may impact our ability to support our research and development pipeline. - We have no or limited experience in developing, marketing and commercializing diagnostic platforms and tests, and we are continuing to evaluate the sales model for the Talis One system, which may make it difficult to evaluate the success of our business and to assess our future viability. - We may not be able to sell our remaining inventory of the Antigen Tests at a profit, or at all. - The COVID-19 pandemic has and could continue to materially adversely affect our business, financial condition and results of operations. - If our products do not perform as expected, including due to errors, defects or reliability issues, our reputation and market acceptance of our products could be harmed, and our operating results, reputation and business will suffer. - Our commercial success could be compromised if our customers do not receive coverage and adequate reimbursement for our products. - Modifications to our products may require new 510(k) clearances, PMA approvals, or other marketing authorizations, or may require us to cease marketing or recall the modified products until clearances, approvals, or other marketing authorizations are obtained. - If we are not able to obtain, maintain, defend or enforce patent and other intellectual property protection for products, or if the scope of the patent and other intellectual property protection obtained is not sufficiently broad, our competitors could develop and commercialize products and technology similar or identical to ours, which could have a material adverse effect on our competitive position, business, financial conditions, results of operations, and prospects. - Some of our intellectual property has been discovered through government funded programs and thus may be subject to federal regulations such as "march-in" rights, certain reporting requirements and a preference for U.S.-based companies, and compliance with such regulations may limit our exclusive rights and our ability to contract with non-U.S. manufacturers. - We have incurred significant losses since our inception, and we anticipate that we will continue to incur losses for the foreseeable future, which could harm our future business prospects. - If we are unable to regain compliance with the listing requirements of the Nasdaq Global Market, our common stock may be delisted from the Nasdaq Global Market which could have a material adverse effect on our financial condition and could make it more difficult for you to sell your shares.